What is Ephemera?

 At the Newberry Library, we use the general definition of ephemera offered by Maurice Rickards, namely the “minor transient documents of everyday life,” mostly printed and mostly on paper.
 The use of the word “transient” implies that once these items had served their intended purpose they were generally expected to be discarded.
 Paper is by far the most common medium but fabric, metal, wood, plastic, and other materials make up many ephemera.
 Some examples, moreover, are not printed but written out, stenciled, drawn, or painted.

-Ephemera at the Newberry may constitute stand-alone collections by subject (e.g., funeral industry, magic, railroads, temperance, radical movements) or by genre (e.g., letterheads, chapbooks, trade cards), or by some specialized combination of subject and genre (type or paper specimens, German-American baptismal certificates).
+Ephemera at the Newberry may constitute stand-alone collections by subject (e.g., funeral industry, magic, railroads, temperance, radical movements) or by genre (e.g., letterheads, chapbooks, trade cards, postcards), or by some specialized combination of subject and genre (type or paper specimens, German-American baptismal certificates).
 They may also appear within personal papers or corporate archives, either in separate files labeled by type or subject, or else in sequences of ephemera as assembled by the creator of a larger collection.
 Certain corporate archival sequences may be particularly rich in ephemera (notably advertising or design departments).

 Wing Collection Ephemera